This chapter’s theme is Torukia! Also things ended up being too long again; this thing is yet another chapter longer than it was previously. : P

 “No,” she said, a tiny crystal syllable in the great echoing space.

 Malek’s face twitched in anger, then smoothed momentarily.
 “Are you so certain?
 Every step along the way we did what we thought was right.
 Perhaps the same path lies before you.”

 “No.” She would not fall, not to her past.
 This was not right.

 “Then we shall destroy you, traitor.”
 Six lightsabers ignited with a snap-hiss, and Selyn raised her own in the sudden darkness.

 She couldn’t take on six at the same time, and the cave was so dark it was difficult to see where she could withdraw to where she wouldn’t become surrounded.
 But if she couldn’t see, she could feel.
 She raised her hand and flung half her attackers away, leaving her with Malek, Bastila, and Talvon.
 Her lightsaber hummed and flickered, sparks flying when it batted against the others’ lightsabers.

 Her blade slashed through Talvon’s head and he vanished from her sight.
 Her attackers were as much illusions as the Temple had been, then.
 They fought with skill; they were probably copied from her mind, with all the strengths and flaws that she remembered.
 She could not guard against every single attack, and scorch marks appeared on her armour, though their lightsabers did not seem able to truly cut her.
-But if they did enough damage to her she would probably die.
+They intended to drive her to the Dark Side through pain, perhaps?
+To weaken her resolve?